euclio/vim-markdown-composer/README.md

 vim-markdown-composer requires [Rust], [cargo], and [Neovim].

 vim-markdown-composer officially targets the latest version of [stable Rust].
-If you'd like to install multiple versions of Rust on the same machine, check out [rustup.rs](https://www.rustup.rs/).
+If you'd like to easily install the lastest version of Rust, check out [rustup.rs](https://www.rustup.rs/).

-Unfortunately, since Neovim only supports Unixes, the plugin will only work on OS X and Linux at this time.
-However, Windows support should come for free once Neovim supports it.
+This plugin supports Windows, OS X, and Linux.

 ## Installation